As used in this rule:

 (E) Application of cap to successor policies.

-(1) The transfer is a combination as a result of bankruptcy proceedings, when the transaction is a change in policy number without any change in exposure; or
+(a) The transfer is a combination as a result of bankruptcy proceedings, when the transaction is a change in risk number without any change in exposure; or

-If either of these conditions are met, the predecessor's published EM in the preceding rating year will be deemed the EM published for the successor in the preceding rating year for purposes of determining whether the cap applies under this rule.
+(2) If the criteria in paragraph (E)(1)(a) or (E)(1)(b) of this rule are met, the predecessor's published EM in the preceding rating year will be the EM published for the successor in the same rating year for purposes of determining whether the cap applies under this rule.